banyikun/MCNB/README.md

 * packages.py - all the needed packages
 * load_data.py - load the datasets
 * run.py - run the methods
-* read_movie.ipynb - show how we processed the data
+* read_movie.ipynb - show how we processed the MovieLens data

 ## Methods:
 "locb", "club", "sclub", "cofiba", "neuucb_one", "neuucb_ind", "mcnb"